strayptr/wow/README.md

 ---

-### installation
+### installation step 1 - install your dependencies.

-1. install dependencies for your platform:

 -